 Always mix by hand.
 After you rub the butter the butter in and all the sugar to the flour/baking powder mixture, you’ll need to add the buttermilk a little a time.
 You might not use all of that mentioned.
 You want a dough that is soft and every last bit of flour has been mixed in.

-Ensure your dough is thick enough.
-Make a small rectangle at least 2.5 cm thick with your hands.
+The thickness of your scone dough is all important.
+Shape a small rectangle at least 2.5 cm thick with your hands.
 No need to use a rolling pin.
 Don’t press it down hard!
+The scone depth comes up to the top of my cutter.

 Your scone will expand when cooking, so choose the cutter size carefully.
 Mine is 60 mm and can be used either fluted or smooth.
 Similar pastry cutters are available from Amazon.